 Let’s get back to the Case Study to get a clear picture.

-Customer data (name, address, country of residence etc.) stays unchanged till it reaches FP&A department.
+Customer data (name, address, country of residence etc.) stays unchanged till it reaches the FP&A department.
 So, if you as FP&A professional discover some mismatch or finds that the data is not fully complete, what will you do?
 Who will be able to verify accuracy and completeness of the data and fill in gaps?
-As for me only one answer is possible: The Account officer is the Data owner.
+As for me, only one answer is possible: The Account Officer is the Data owner.

 What is a Data owner responsible for?

 I will offer some general responsibilities for your consideration, but I need to warn you that these responsibilities might vary for each company.
 Why?
 The responsibilities are dependable on the size of the organization and overlap with responsibilities of other roles that might exist (such as System owner, Business process owner etc.).

 So, a Data owner is accountable (based on RACI) for:

 - correct and thorough completion of a data-related deliverable or task;